3primitives-io/3primitives-formal-records/README.md

 # Three Primitives — Formal Records Archive

 ## Status: All Records Live
-All formal records (FR1–FR13) are published on Zenodo with DOIs and available at [3primitives.io/formal_records](https://3primitives.io/formal_records/).
+All formal records (FR1–FR13) and Empirical Record 1 (ER1) are published on Zenodo with DOIs and available at [3primitives.io/formal_records](https://3primitives.io/formal_records/).

 ## The Work